Duff Pattullo

-Thomas Dufferin "Duff" Pattullo (January 19, 1873 - March 30, 1956) was a Canadian politician who served as the 22nd premier of British Columbia from 1933 to 1941 as a member of the Liberal Party and served as the member of the Legislative Assembly of British Columbia representing the riding of Prince Rupert from 1916 to 1945.
+Thomas Dufferin "Duff" Pattullo (January 19, 1873–March 30, 1956) was a Canadian politician who served as the 22nd Premier of British Columbia from 1933 to 1941.
+A member of the British Columbia Liberal Party, he led the province's response to the Great Depression with an ambitious program of public works, minimum wage increases, and social spending that historians have called the "Little New Deal," the most vigorous provincial response to the Depression anywhere in Canada.